kenscripts/coconutPy/docs/coconutPy.usage.md

 ```

 ### Search Example (Molecules)
-Perform search.
-Here is a search for molecules:
+Here is a search example for molecules:
 ```
 # save search query as variable for readability
 mol_search_query = [